We will reply to your message within an hour.

 Insert tubing into the fittings on these valves—no heat, solder, or flux required.
 To withstand aggressive and corrosive solutions, they have a chemical-resistant fluoroelastomer seal and a plastic body.

-Metal provides more durability than plastic.
-Insert tubing into the fittings on these valves—no heat, solder, or flux required.
-All meet NSF/ANSI 61 for use in drinking water systems.
+Made of brass, these valves are more durable than plastic valves.
+Push tubing into the fittings and an internal gripping ring and O-ring hold it tight—no heat, solder, or flux required.
+These valves meet NSF/ANSI 61 for use in drinking water systems.

-Insert tubing into the push-to-connect fittings on these valves—no heat, solder, or flux required.
-They meet NSF/ANSI 51 for safe use with food.
+Push tubing into the fittings on these valves and an internal gripping ring and O-ring hold it tight—no heat, solder, or flux required.
+They meet either NSF/ANSI standards or are FDA compliant for use with food.

 Insert tubing into the fitting—no heat, solder, or flux required.